lukaszkruk/cov/README.md

 covplot +
   aes(x=Confirmed, y=`Day-to-day change of confirmed cases`, colour=admin0) +
   scale_x_continuous(labels = scales::comma) +
-  labs(title = "Rate of change of number of cases by\nthe point in the pandemic in which each country is",
+  labs(title = "Rate of change of number of confirmed cases by\nthe point in the pandemic in which each country is"
-     caption = "This is the chart that really shows how truly screwed the US is.\nI'll add some explanation since it's not easy to read.")
+       #   ,  caption = "This is the chart that really shows how truly screwed the US is."
+)
 ```

-    ## Warning: Removed 15 rows containing missing values (geom_path).
+    ## Warning: Removed 18 rows containing missing values (geom_path).

 ![](readme_files/figure-gfm/chart-5.png)<!-- -->

 ## To do

-  - switch data source to ECDC?

   - add country population, compute cases per capita

-  - compute and chart moving window weekly (3-day?) averages, because
-    these charts are a mess

   - labels